- TLDR

 2. Multi-Currency and Multi-Entity Support

 Family offices with global portfolios need the ability to manage multiple entities and currencies without duplicating work.
-Software should automatically handle FX conversions, support legal entity rollups, and enable entity-specific reporting.
+Software should support consistent multi-currency reporting and clearly document FX methodologies., support legal entity rollups, and enable entity-specific reporting.

 3. Custom Reports and Dashboards